Aliases for HDAC1 Gene

 Histone acetylation and deacetylation, catalyzed by multisubunit complexes, play a key role in the regulation of eukaryotic gene expression.
 The protein encoded by this gene belongs to the histone deacetylase/acuc/apha family and is a component of the histone deacetylase complex.
 It also interacts with retinoblastoma tumor-suppressor protein and this complex is a key element in the control of cell proliferation and differentiation.
 Together with metastasis-associated protein-2, it deacetylates p53 and modulates its effect on cell growth and apoptosis. [provided by RefSeq, Jul 2008]

 GeneCards Summary for HDAC1 Gene

 HDAC1 (Histone Deacetylase 1) is a Protein Coding gene.
-Diseases associated with HDAC1 include atrichia with papular lesions and chromosome 1p deletion.
-Among its related pathways are Signaling by FGFR and Signaling by GPCR.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and enzyme binding.
+Diseases associated with HDAC1 include retinoblastoma and atrichia with papular lesions.
+Among its related pathways are Platelet activation, signaling and aggregation and Gene Expression.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription factor binding.
 An important paralog of this gene is HDAC8.

 UniProtKB/Swiss-Prot for HDAC1 Gene